daddel80/notepadpp-multireplace/README.md

 ### Use List Checkbox

-The "UseList" checkbox determines the behavior of the Replace and Mark operations.
+The "Use List" checkbox determines the behavior of the Replace and Mark operations.
 When selected, these operations are applied to all entries in the list.
 When deselected, the "Find what:" and "Replace with:" fields act as the input for replace or mark operations, similar to the core functionality of Notepad++.

 ### Compatibility with Notepad++ Search Modes